This Weekend: Soundtrack

+Track listing

 Reception

 A critic from SuperGoodMovies.com gave the film a rating of two out of five and opined that the film "was okay for Arjun fans".
 Rohit Ramachandran of Nowrunning.com gave the film a rating of one-half out of five stars and called the film "an act of raping cinema".

 Box office

 The film released to no expectations and was a box office failure.